EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 ![insert5](VacantBuildingsWhiteResidents.png)

 As the percent of White residents in the neighborhoods increases, the total vacant buildings shows a general downwards trend.
-This is an inverse relationship of the graph shown previously.
+This is an inverse relationship of the graph of Black residents.

 ![insert6](PoliceDistrictVacantBuildings.png)